Policy last updated

 Policy

-This policy supports local decision making on facilitating access to dental services and promoting oral health.
+This policy supports schools to make local decisions to facilitate access to dental services and promote good oral health.

 Summary